Sashi (film)

 Sashi is a 2021 Indian Telugu-language romantic drama film written and directed by Srinivas Naidu Nadikatla and jointly produced by R. P. Varma, Chavali Ramanjaneyulu and Chintalapudi Srinivasa Rao under the banner of Sri Hanuman Movie Makers.
-The film features Aadi Saikumar and Surbhi in the lead roles.
+The film features Aadi Saikumar, Rashi Singh and Surbhi in the lead roles.
 The film was released on 19 March 2021.

 Plot

 A singer in a local band has issues with anger management and alcohol.
 A tragedy that occurred in his past tips him over the edge.
 He then starts stalking a girl whose mental health was impacted due to a similar tragedy that occurred in her life.